Marshall, Ohio

 Marshall is an unincorporated community in central Marshall Township, Highland County, Ohio, United States.
 It lies at the intersection of State Routes 124 and 506.
 Rocky Fork Lake, the site of Rocky Fork State Park, is located 2 miles (3 km) to the north.
-Marshall lies 8 miles (11 km) east-southeast of the city of Hillsboro, the county seat of Highland County.
-An early name was West Liberty, changed to Marshall because of a US Post Office requirement.
-The village had also been known colloquially as Slab-Town in its early years.
+It lies 7 miles (11 km) east-southeast of the city of Hillsboro, the county seat of Highland County.
+An early variant name was West Liberty.

-The Marshall school, as it is remembered today, was built on the site of an earlier small school-house on the crest of a hill near the center of the village.
-The "new" school was built around 1918 by local contractor, Don Main.
-The new building featured three classrooms, a second-floor office for the principle, and a library/study-hall.
-Within a few years, a recently abandoned school building from nearby Harriett, Ohio was moved and attached to the south side of the Marshall School.
-This greatly expanded the size of the Marshall structure, as the additional space was used for a cafeteria, a large kitchen, and two additional classrooms.

 The Marshall High School Red Flashes were the Class B State Basketball Champions in 1928.
-As a result, the gymnasium at the school was constructed in 1931.
-In addition to the gym, the 1931 building included two more classrooms (totaling seven classrooms for the small school), two sports locker-rooms, and (for the first time) indoor bathrooms for students and basketball spectators.
+As a result, the gymnasium at the former high/elementary school was constructed in 1931.